en

 data pulled out after barcode document scanning

-There are barcodes with a digital signature inside.
-If you have the necessary publisher’s certificates, it is enough to check the signature to be sure of the authenticity of the data.
+If a barcode contains a digital signature, it is enough to check the signature to be sure of the authenticity of the data.
+However, this requires access to the necessary publisher’s certificates.

 That's why it’s key to find a vendor with expertise in ID documents.

-For instance, the Regula Document Reader SDK has a feature called a “barcode format check.”
+For instance, Regula has a feature called a “barcode format check.”
 This feature checks the barcode for any incorrect or missing information, and verifies the barcode's layout.
 Even if a barcode has the right data and follows the encoding standards, any unusual patterns, like an unusual number of rows or columns for this specific document, will be flagged for further investigation.

 real and forged barcode in an ID card